lukflug/PanelStudio/README.md

 # PanelStudio
 A simple yet flexible library to create ClickGUIs designed for use in Minecraft utility mods.
 It was originally designed for a private client, but made open source, so that it could be used for [GameSense](https://github.com/IUDevman/gamesense-client).
-Here are some screenshots of what is possible with this library:
+Here are some screenshots of what is possible with this library (note that these themes are examples and that one can make the GUI look like basically anything):
 * CyberHack Theme:
 ![cyberhack](https://cdn.discordapp.com/attachments/747111616407011389/779996603510947870/2020-11-21_20.23.26.png)
 * GameSense 2.0 Theme: